Inflanty/sensory_toys/client_v2.0/README.rst

 ESP-IDF GATT MULTIPLE CLIENT demo
 ========================

+This is origin stage of the secon version of client app.
+Second version use newest esp-idf library.
 This is the demo for user to use ESP_APIs to create a GATT Multi-connection Client.
 The gattc_multi_connect demo can connect three ble slaves at the same time.
 Modify the name of gatt_server demo named ESP_GATTS_DEMO_a, ESP_GATTS_DEMO_b and ESP_GATTS_DEMO_c, then run the three demos,